Skip to content

 Solly Hardwick, Teacher, Westminster School

-Our Reading Mentor Programme gives your students the chance to develop leadership, empathy and communication skills while supporting children who need extra help with reading.
+As a reading mentor, your students can develop leadership, empathy and communication skills, while supporting children who need extra help with reading.
+The programme is:

 ✅ Fully safeguarded and compliant